30. In Love With Spring: My Novel Online

 “Yes,” she said.
 She took the imaginary ring from the imaginary box and slipped it onto her finger.
-“It’s exactly the right size.”
+“It fits.”

 He stood.
-“I know,” he said.
+“I had it sized,” he said.
 Their kiss was long and tender.
 But when they went to toast their engagement, he realized he hadn’t brought glasses.
 Or a corkscrew.
 “Well, so much for the perfect proposal.”